 \section{Correspondence: Parahoric vs. Equivariant}

-V. Balaji and C. Seshadri gives the correspondence between parahoric torsors and equivariant bundles \cite{Moduli of parahoric torsors}.
+Balaji and Seshadri gives the correspondence between parahoric torsors and equivariant bundles \cite{Moduli of parahoric torsors}.
 A similar correspondence also works for Higgs bundles and local systems \cite{parahoric connections, Parahoric Higgs}.
-Although the correspondence is only given in characteristic zero, it can be naturally generalized to prime characteristic under some necessary conditions (the weight $\theta$ is tame).
-In this section, we first give the correspondence of parahoric torsors and equivariant bundles in positive characteristic, which is a direct generalization of V. Balaji and C. Seshadri's work, and then we give the correspondences for Higgs bundles and local systems.
+Although the correspondence is only given in characteristic zero, it can be naturally generalized to prime characteristic under some necessary conditions (tame weights).
+In this section, we first give the correspondence of parahoric torsors and equivariant bundles in positive characteristic, which is a direct generalization of Balaji and Seshadri's work, and then we give the correspondences for Higgs bundles and local systems.